 Sam sighed.
 “Just do me a favor and bring me some more of whatever it is I’m drinking.”

 “And if it kills you?”

 “Then I’ll owe you two favors.”

 The barmaid gave Sam a doubtful look, but then went over to the bar to fetch the drink.
 It wasn’t her place to tell him to stop, and it was great for business.
-Sam stared at the plate of what smelt like boar meat without appetite.
-Ithican’s vegetarian ways hadn’t rubbed off on him yet, but he still couldn’t eat this.
+Sam stared at the plate of what smelt like boar’s meat without appetite.
+Ithican’s vegetarian ways hadn’t rubbed off on him yet, but he still knew he couldn’t eat this.

 That’s what they must be, Sam thought to himself, a pack of brothers.
 Sam started looking suspiciously at the fox lined cloak that the eldest wore.
 However he quickly forgot about it when the barmaid returned with his drink.
 He had lost track of how many he’d had.
 It was a futile attempt to dull a pain that he didn’t quite understand.
 After all he hadn’t known Ithican for very long, and he’d never needed anyone’s company before.

 “One more word about that miserable Elf and I’ll leave you to the wolves, understand?!”

 The eldest of the new group had raised his voice in anger.
 Sam hadn’t been paying attention to them up until that point.
 However the outburst sobered him quicker than an ice bath.
 He pretended not to notice, but kept a keen eye on the small group.
 The youngest had fallen deadly silent and for a moment the others seemed reluctant to talk as well.

 The barmaid came over to them and they used her as a diversion.
 They ordered the best the bar had to offer without concern.
 Sam noted that once again the youngest stood out by not ordering anything, he had just shaken his head.